DataONEorg/d1_python/d1_mn_generic/doc/source/setup-tier.rst

 * A Tier 1 node is typically used for exposing existing data to DataONE.
-As there is no support for manipulating the data through DataONE interfaces in this tier, GMN should not initially be set to this tier.
-Instead, set GMN to Tier 3, create the objects, and then set the Tier to 1.
+As there is no support for manipulating the data through DataONE interfaces in this tier, GMN cannot be populated with objects while in this tier.
+Therefore, GMN should not initially be set to this tier.
+Instead, set GMN to Tier 3, populate the node with objects, and then set the Tier to 1.

 * A Tier 2 node allows the access to objects to be controlled via access control lists (ACLs).
 Using this Tier implies the same strategy as for Tier 1.